POCKET PETS & EXOTICS

 The Importance of Annual Exams for Your Exotic Pet

-Q&A with Dr. Sharonda M. Meade, HousePaws Exotics Pet Veterinarian
+Q&A with Dr. Sharonda M. Meade, former HousePaws Exotics Pet Veterinarian

 Q: What got you interested in becoming a veterinarian, and specifically what interests you in seeing exotic animals?